evergreen-ci/spruce/docs/decisions/2023-12-13_version_page_logic.md

 ## Decision Outcome

-Please reference the below flowchart for the logic behind the version page.
+The version page identifies the resource type for a URL parameter to decide whether to show to the configure, version or commit queue page.
+The following diagram resembles the identification logic and navigation result.

 ```mermaid
 flowchart